 As well as directing documentary films, including work for UK’s Channel 4TV (Sightseeing Blind, featured at the British Film Institute), Amar has appeared in a number of TV productions both as a presenter and actor.

 Amar is best known for his work on: How to get fit fast, The Last Leg Down Under and Beyond Boundries.
-Amar has also recently presented the BBC program ‘River Walks: The Nidd’ and will soon be on our screens with the new BBC prime-time program ‘Can’t see, will travel’.
+Amar has also recently presented the BBC program ‘River Walks: The Nidd’ and BBC prime-time program ‘Can’t see, will travel’.

 Amar is very rarely in one place for long, but when he isn’t travelling, he is often giving his time to charity.
 Amar is on the board of trustees for the UK charity, Guide Dogs and is a regular fundraiser/supporter of other blind-related charities including Sightsavers and the RNIB.